lah7/gtk3-classic/README.md

 Icons
 ---

-* Some of GTK stock icons on buttons are restored.
+* Some GTK stock icons on buttons are restored.
 You can see it in GTK internal dialogs and in some applications.
 * Context menus of text fields, links and labels have restored icons too.
-* Colorized icons instead of symbolic icons are used in file chooser dialog.
+* Regular colorized icons instead of symbolic icons are used in file chooser dialog.

 Popovers
 ---